LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ## Network Components:
 - **DHCP Server**: A DHCP server is essential in our network for directing new devices to retrieve their base configurations (`ztp.py`) from a file server.
-  - It can be set up using an existing router (like R1) or by installing a DHCP server on the ZeroTouchServer.
+  - It can be set up using an existing router (like R1) or by installing a DHCP server on a server.
 - **File Server**: In this guide, we can use an HTTP or TFTP server to act as a file server that hosts the base configuration files (`ztp.py`), IOS, and device-specific configuration.
   - The new devices should have reachability to the file server.